blog Details

 Working smarter, not harder: 15 tips for making it real

 You put in hard work each day, and you know it.
-Your body knows it, and most certainly, your mind knows it.
+Your body knows it, and your mind certainly knows it.

-Maybe you've thought about how many projects you're taking on or how long your commute is to work.
-Maybe you're getting things done, but It's taking all your energy.
+Maybe you have thought about how many projects you are taking on or how long your commute is to work.
+Maybe you are getting things done, but it is taking all your energy.

-You aren't afraid of working hard.
-But you aren't sure if You can keep finding ways to work even harder.
+You are not afraid of working hard.
+But you are not sure if you can keep finding ways to work even harder.

-Have you wondered if there's a better or more effective way?
+Have you wondered if there is a better or more effective way?

-If you want to get somewhere without going down the path of burnout, it might be time to consider if you could be working smarter, not harder.
+If you want to move forward without reaching burnout, it might be time to consider whether you could be working smarter, not harder.

 I work hard, but how could I work smarter?

 Most of us could be more efficient.
-Over time, we develop bad habits or keep doing tasks one way even though we have the tools to do them easier way.
+Over time, we develop habits that slow us down or continue doing tasks the same way even though better tools exist.

-But when you think about working smarter, before you jump to efficiency, pay attention to effectiveness.
-What is the outcome you’re trying to achieve? to achieve, and is there a better way to get there?
+Before thinking about efficiency, focus on effectiveness.
+What outcome are you trying to achieve, and is there a better way to reach it?

 Why working smarter is a good idea